-Purists will remind you that the earliest Martinis were made with gin, with the very first recipe – a mix of gin and sweet vermouth – appearing in Harry Johnson’s Bartender Manual of 1888.
-In contrast the vodka Martini, or Vodkatini as it’s also known, is a much more modern invention.
+Purists will remind you that the earliest Martinis were made with gin.
+The very first recipe – a mix of gin and sweet vermouth – appeared in Harry Johnson’s Bartender Manual of 1888.
+In contrast the Vodka Martini, or Vodkatini as it’s also known, is a much more modern invention.

-It was first mentioned in print in the cocktail guide Bottom’s Up, published in 1951 and written by Ted Saucier, who worked as publicist for the glamorous Waldorf-Astoria Hotel in New York City.
+It was first mentioned in print in the cocktail guide Bottom’s Up, which was published in 1951.
+It was written by Ted Saucier, who worked as publicist for the glamorous Waldorf-Astoria Hotel in New York City.
 Proof that trend-setting Manhattanites were choosing vodka for their Martinis.

 But the person who really put the drink on the map is not even real.
 Fictional British Secret Service agent James Bond is famous for ordering a ‘Vodka Martini, shaken, not stirred’.
 Super-spy Bond was created by author Ian Fleming, who published his first novel, Casino Royale, in 1953.
 The drink is first referenced in the fourth of Fleming’s Bond novels, Diamonds Are Forever, published in 1956.

-While purists may argue that a Vodka Martini isn’t a true Martini, it’s still a great drink – particularly if you want to showcase the pure flavours of a premium vodka.
+While some may argue that a Vodka Martini isn’t a true Martini, it’s still a great drink.
+Particularly if you want to showcase the pure flavours of a premium vodka.
 Read on to find out how to make a perfect Vodka Martini and find out which bottle to pick…

 How to make a Vodka Martini

 To make a Vodka Martini, use six parts vodka to one part dry vermouth.
-Bartenders generally prefer to stir a Vodka Martini over ice to mix it, but there’s plenty of debate around the best method.
+Bartenders prefer to stir a Vodka Martini over ice to mix it.
+However there’s plenty of debate around the preparation method.

-And as Bond knows, putting your vodka and vermouth in a shaker with ice and shaking to mix – results in a more diluted drink, as the shards of ice melt into water.
-However the theatre of shaking certainly makes more of a statement in a crowded bar.
+Bond’s ‘shaken’ method – putting your vodka and vermouth in a shaker with ice and shaking to mix – results in a more diluted drink, as the shards of ice melt into water.
+However the theatre of shaking certainly makes more of a statement, either at home or in a crowded bar.

-Either way, strain your Vodka Martini into a chilled Martini glass.
+Whichever method you choose, your Vodka Martini should then be strained into a chilled Martini glass.
 Put your glass in the freezer for at least half an hour before you plan to serve your drink.
 Finally, garnish with a lemon twist or an olive.

 Best vodkas for a Martini